 On Thursday, we went to Northeastern University armed with posters about the threats to NOAA funding.
 It was a blue sky day.
 We set up outside of the Curry Student Center.
 We talked with students about the merits of personal comments to the Washington decision-makers.
 The response was great; comments were posted prominently for all to see.

 Live from the Student Center, Max, Owen, Shesha, and Rob recorded and broadcasted a radio episode of Moir’s Environmental Dialogues.
 Shesha talked about what went into setting up today’s table.
-Owen talked about the challenges facing NOAA’s Climate Program Office, and Max talked about NOAA Ocean Acidification Program and the Husky Environmental Action Team.
+Owen talked about the challenges facing NOAA’s Climate Program Office, and Max talked about the NOAA Ocean Acidification Program and the Husky Environmental Action Team.
 Max also told of an oyster fisherman in Washington struggling to find shellfish unaffected by ocean acidification.

 Tune in for huskies and others calling for fully funding of ocean programs.